ryverine/TrainScheduler/README.md

 # Train Scheduler

-A train schedule application that incorporates Firebase to host arrival and departure data.
+A train schedule application that incorporates Google's Firebase to host arrival and departure data.

 App will retrieve and manipulate this information with Moment.js.